6A0BCD80/SimpleServer/README.md

 # SimpleServer
 A simple file server that transfer a file from one machine to another on the same network.
-Most Linux machines have nc allready installed.
-I use this for CTF and hope to create more tools for CTF.
+I wrote this because you don't really need a whole http server to transfer one file.
+Most Linux have nc installed already and all you really need to is make it listen to the server to recieve your file.

 Works on Linux and OSX.